 before the all-campus Christmas dinner.

-As enrollment grew to exceed the capacity of the Commons, it became neccessary to modify the traditional Christmas dinner.
+As enrollment grew to exceed the capacity of the Commons, it became necessary to modify the traditional Christmas dinner.
 At first the number of tickets sold was simply limited to the serving capacity of the Commons.
 But because of the exceptional demand for tickets, the dining center began serving the dinner in four shifts; students would sign up for the shift at which they wanted to eat dinner.
 With the opening of additional dining centers on campus, it became possible for each center to offer its own version of the holiday meal.

 Dances and Formals